Print

 Instructions

-2. Serve: In Hawaii, poke is commonly enjoyed on its own as a pupu (appetizer).
-If you prefer to make a meal out of it, try spooning it over warm white rice or build a poke bowl (for more info, check out Mom’s Ahi Tuna Poke Bowls recipe – the best!)
-Enjoy!
-Shoyu poke fills a small ceramic bowl that sits atop a creamy white textured surface.
+3. Serve: In Hawaii, poke is commonly enjoyed on its own as a pupu (appetizer).
+If you prefer to make a meal out of it, try spooning it over warm Calrose rice for the most authentic experience — this is how poke is most often served in Hawai‘i — or build a poke bowl with your favorite toppings.
+Check out Mom’s Ahi Tuna Poke Bowls recipe – this is how we always make them at home, true to tradition with just a few thoughtful additions for balanced flavor and texture.
+Enjoy!Shoyu poke fills a small ceramic bowl that sits atop a creamy white textured surface.
 The ahi poke has been garnished with toasted sesame seeds and thinly sliced green onion.
 A small blue and white bowl filled with white rice rests alongside the bowl of tuna poke at center.

 Notes